 A podiatrist is a Doctor of Podiatric Medicine (DPM) with specialized training to treat disorders of the foot and ankle.
 Typically, they have the following formal education:

 - Four years at an accredited podiatric medical school, where they receive medical training plus specialized training on the foot, ankle, and lower leg

 - Three to four years of foot and ankle surgical residency training

 An orthopedic surgeon is a medical doctor (who is an M.D.
 (Doctor of Medicine) or a D.O.
 (Doctor of Osteopathic Medicine).
 They are trained to treat the entire musculoskeletal system, not just one extremity.
 Orthopedics is the diagnosis, treatment, rehabilitation, and prevention of injuries and diseases in your musculoskeletal system.
-Many orthopaedic physicians specialize in the treatment of the foot and ankle.
+Many orthopedic physicians specialize in the treatment of the foot and ankle.
 All Florida Orthopaedic Institute foot and ankle physicians are fellowship-trained in this specialty.

 All foot and ankle physicians at Florida Orthopaedic Institute have the following formal education:

 - Four years of undergraduate school